drago87/ST-Character-Maker/SillyTavern Character Maker/Visible QR Buttons/New Char.md

 :}|
 /addvar key=dataBaseNames animalBase|

-/ife ( (characterArchetype != 'Human') and (characterArchetype != 'Demi-Human') and (characterArchetype != 'Android')) {:
+/ife ( (characterArchetype != 'Human') and (characterArchetype != 'Mythfolk') and (characterArchetype != 'Android')) {:
-	/buttons labels=["Yes", "No"] Do you want the character to use the animal base as-is, or pick a more specific category like Canine, Feline, or Reptilian when generating the species later?|
+	/buttons labels=["Yes pick a specific category", "No"] Do you want the character to use the animal base as-is, or pick a more specific category like Canine, Feline, or Reptilian when generating the species later?|
 	/var selected_btn {{pipe}}|
 	/ife ( selected_btn == '') {:
 		/echo Aborting|